 - Move to Cambodia, AsiaLife Magazine

 Move to Cambodia accepts direct advertising and third-party advertising through Google.
 We do not accept paid links.
 We mark all links relating to advertising “nofollow” per Google’s policies.
-We are affiliates for a few companies, and try to disclose this fact when we link to them.
-The companies we are affiliates for are: Agoda, Booking.com, HotelsCombined, BookMeBus, and World Nomads.
+There are sponsored pages on the site, clearly labeled, found here, which is advertiser-produced content.
+Currently, our advertisers are the International School of Phnom Penh, Australian International School of Phnom Penh, Northbridge International School, and Canadian International School.
+We are also affiliates for a few companies, and try to disclose this fact when we link to them.
+The companies we are affiliates for are: Agoda, Booking.com, Hostelworld, BookMeBus, 12go, Amazon, Cigna, and World Nomads.
 We are also customers of these brands!
-We do not offer editorial content or reviews in exchange for freebies and generally try to avoid them.
+We do not offer editorial content or reviews in exchange for freebies.

-Most guides do not stay in the hotels that they review.
+Most guidebooks are written by writers who do not stay in the hotels that they review.
 They view a room for five minutes, leave, and write 10 to 20 hotel reviews in a single day.
 Whenever possible, we stay in the hotels we review.
 However, this means that we sometimes accept freebies or take advantage of media rates, because a site as small as Move to Cambodia can’t afford some of the higher-end places that we’d like to review.
-On the very rare occasion that we do accept a freebie, we disclose it.
+On the very rare occasion that we do accept a freebie, we disclose it in the review.
 We understand that trust is important, and we really only give positive reviews to places and companies that we think are great.
 Generally, we don’t bother including places that are sub-par in our guides anyway, but if we got a freebie and the place was terrible, we wouldn’t give them a phony positive review.

 We understand that the lines can get blurred because we often ask our favorite companies if they would like to advertise on Move to Cambodia, which then means we have reviews or content related to our advertisers on the site.
 If you have any questions about our policies about advertising, freebies, or partner companies, please feel free to drop us a line.